How To Set Up A Classroom

 Historical Evolution of Classroom Design

 The evolution of classroom design reflects changing pedagogical philosophies and technological advancements.
 In the traditional one-room schoolhouses of the 19th century, classrooms were typically arranged in a rigid, teacher-centered format, with rows of desks facing the front of the room.
-This setup was designed to facilitate direct instruction and rote memorization.
+This setup was designed to support direct instruction and rote memorization.

 Essential Concepts in Classroom Setup